 |Euro NCAP||Adult protection||Child protection||Safety assist|

-Euro NCAP hasn’t released its official safety rating for the EQC yet, but Mercedes is confident enough in the car’s safety standards to have released videos and details from its own crash tests.
+Euro NCAP awarded the EQC a five-star official safety rating and Mercedes is confident enough in the car’s safety standards to have released videos and details from its own crash tests, too.
 Unusually, blind-spot warning is standard on the EQC, but it’s a shame that adaptive cruise control, lane-keeping assistance and autonomous traffic driving are part of an optional pack.

 Mercedes EQC reliability & problems

 It’s very hard to comment on the reliability of the EQC at this point.
 It shares much of its architecture with the GLC, but its powertrain is an unknown quantity at the moment and company executive aren’t willing to estimate how many cycles (where the battery is charged and discharged) the 80kWh lithium-ion battery pack will do before any significant loss of performance.

 But the eight-year/160,000-kilometre warranty includes a guarantee that Mercedes will replace or refurbish the car’s batteries if they drop below 70% of their as-new performance within that period.